-An investment in the notes is significantly riskier than an investment in conventional debt securities.
-The notes are subject to all of the risks associated with an investment in our conventional debt securities, including the risk that we may default on our obligations under the notes, and are also subject to risks associated with both the CMS reference index and the underlying index.
+subject to all of the risks associated with an investment in our conventional debt securities, including the risk that we may default on our obligations under the notes, and are also subject to risks associated with the CMS spread and each of the underlying indices.
 Accordingly, the notes are suitable only for investors who are capable of understanding the complexities and risks of the notes.
 You should consult your own financial, tax and legal advisers as to the risks of an investment in the notes and the suitability of the notes in light of your particular circumstances.

 The following is a summary of certain key risk factors for investors in the notes.
-You should read this summary together with the more detailed description of risks relating to an investment in the notes contained in the section "Risk Factors Relating to the Notes" beginning on page EA-6 in the accompanying product supplement and the description of risks relating to the underlying index contained in the section "Risk Factors" beginning on page 1 in the accompanying underlying supplement.
+You should read this summary together with the more detailed description of risks relating to an investment in the notes contained in the section "Risk Factors Relating to the Notes" beginning on page EA-6 in the accompanying product supplement.
 You should also carefully read the risk factors included in the documents incorporated by reference in the accompanying prospectus, including our most recent Annual Report on Form 10-K and any subsequent Quarterly Reports on Form 10-Q, which describe risks relating to our business more generally.
+Please also note that Citigroup Inc. earnings will be announced on April 16, 2015.

 § The notes offer a variable coupon rate after the first year following issuance, and you may not receive any coupon payment on one or more coupon payment dates.
 Any variable coupon payment you receive will be paid at a per annum rate equal to the relevant contingent rate for the applicable coupon payment date only if the accrual condition is satisfied on each elapsed day during the related accrual period.
-The accrual condition will be satisfied on any elapsed day if the closing level of the underlying index on that elapsed day is greater than or equal to the accrual barrier level.
+The accrual condition will be satisfied on any elapsed day only if the closing level of each underlying index on that elapsed day is greater than or equal to its respective accrual barrier level.
 If, on any elapsed day during an accrual period, the accrual condition is not satisfied, the applicable variable coupon payment will be paid at a rate that is less, and possibly significantly less, than the relevant contingent rate.
 If, on each elapsed day during an accrual period, the accrual condition is not satisfied, no variable coupon payment will be made on the related coupon payment date.
 Accordingly, there can be no assurance that you will receive a variable coupon payment on any coupon payment date or that any variable coupon payment you do receive will be calculated at the full relevant contingent rate.
-Furthermore, because the relevant contingent rate is itself a floating rate determined by reference to the CMS reference index, the notes are subject to an additional contingency associated with the CMS reference index.
-The relevant contingent rate will vary based on fluctuations in the CMS reference index.
-If the CMS reference index narrows, the relevant contingent rate will be reduced.
+Furthermore, because the relevant contingent rate is itself a floating rate determined by reference to the CMS spread, the notes are subject to an additional contingency associated with the CMS spread.
+The relevant contingent rate will vary based on fluctuations in the CMS spread.
+If the CMS spread narrows, the relevant contingent rate will be reduced.
 The relevant contingent rate may be as low as zero for any coupon payment date.
 If the relevant contingent rate is zero for any coupon payment date, you will not receive any variable coupon payment on that coupon payment date even if the accrual condition is satisfied on each elapsed day in the related accrual period.
 Thus, the notes are not a suitable investment for investors who require regular fixed income payments.